Mean-field games with rough common noise: the compactification approach: Introduction

-\begin{enumerate} \item We consider a new framework of mean-field games with rough path common noise and contribute the compactification approach using relaxed controls on the canonical space.
-This study motivates numerous future research projects within the same framework such as the limit theory from the n-player games to the mean-field problem.
+To summarize, the main contributions of this paper are as follows: \begin{enumerate} \item We introduce a new framework for mean-field games with rough-path common noise and develop a compactification approach using relaxed controls on the canonical space.
+This study motivates numerous future research projects within the same framework, such as limit theory from $n$-player games to the mean-field problem.
 Furthermore, this framework naturally connects to classical MFG with Brownian common noise.

 \item Under mild model assumptions, the existence of mean-field equilibrium for MFG with rough common noise is established.